chocolatey/choco-wiki/CommandsReference.md

 This is a listing of all of the different things you can pass to choco.

 **NOTE:** When you need to quote things, such as when using spaces, please use single quote marks (`'`).
 In cmd.exe, you can also use double double quotes (i.e. `""yo""`).
 This is due to the hand off to PowerShell - seems to strip off the outer set of quotes.
+TODO: TEST THIS, MAY NOT BE RELEVANT NOW.

 ## Commands

  * [[list|CommandsList]] - lists remote or local packages
  * [[search|CommandsList]] - searches remote or local packages
  * [[install|CommandsInstall]] - installs packages from various sources
+ * installmissing - **REMOVED**
  * update - **REMOVED** - RESERVED for future use (You are looking for upgrade, these are not the droids you are looking for)
  * [[upgrade|CommandsUpgrade]] - upgrades packages from various sources
  * [[version|CommandsVersion]] - **REMOVED** - use `choco upgrade pkgname --noop` instead